 Current Site Status

-The Continental Cleaners site includes the area where a dry cleaning facility operated from 1967 to 2005.
-A commercial laundry providing off-site dry cleaning services currently operates in the former dry cleaning facility building.
+The Continental Cleaners site includes the area where a dry cleaning facility operated from 1967 to 2005 and the groundwater contaminated from the cleaning operations.
 EPA placed the site on the National Priorities List (NPL) in March 2012 because of contaminated soil and ground water resulting from dry cleaning activities.
 Site contamination does not currently threaten people living and working near the site.
 Residents and businesses near the site use the public water system for drinking water.
-EPA and the Florida Department of Environmental Protection (FDEP) have conducted preliminary investigations at the site and will be conducting further investigations to determine the extent of contamination resulting from the release of site-related chemicals.
+EPA and the Florida Department of Environmental Protection (FDEP) have conducted investigations at the site and will be conducting further investigations to determine the extent of contamination resulting from the release of site-related chemicals.

 Site Location and Background

-The site is located 798 NW 62nd St. on the southeast corner property at the intersection of NW 62nd Street and NW 8th Avenue in the Liberty City neighborhood in Miami, Florida.
-The site is less than an acre in size.
-Site features include a single-story, 2,400-square-foot building built in 1938, an asphalt parking lot in front of the building and a grass back yard.
-The site is fenced with locked access gates.
+The former dry cleaning facility is located 798 NW 62nd St. on the southeast corner property at the intersection of NW 62nd Street and NW 8th Avenue in the Liberty City neighborhood in Miami, Florida.
+The former dry cleaning facility property is less than an acre in size and includes a single-story, 2,400-square-foot building built in 1938, an asphalt parking lot in front of the building and a grass back yard.
+The back yard is fenced with locked access gates.
+Currently the property is not being used and the building is vacant.
 Commercial, residential and community uses surround the site.
 The Belafonte Tacolcy Center, a community center, is located across the street to the west.

 Continental Cleaners operated a laundry and dry cleaning services facility at the site from 1967 until about 2005.
 A previous owner may have used the property as a gas station or repair shop.
 In the 1990s, local officials identified the release of dry cleaning chemicals to the ground and ground water.
 Since then, numerous studies have documented tetrachloroethylene (also known as PCE or PERC), a common dry cleaning solvent, and its breakdown products in the soil and ground water at the site.
 FDEP determined that the site was ineligible to participate in the state Drycleaning Solvent Cleanup Program due to gross negligence at the site.
 FDEP and EPA hen evaluated the site for the Superfund program.

 Investigations at the site found contamination in soil and ground water from dry cleaning operations.
-Contaminants of concern include PCE, trichloroethylene (TCE) and cis-1,2-dichloroethene (DCE).
-TCE and DCE are breakdown products of PCE.
+Contaminants of concern include PCE, trichloroethylene (TCE), cis-1,2-dichloroethene (DCE) and vinyl chloride.
+TCE , DCE and vinyl chloride are breakdown products of PCE.
 The levels of these volatile organic compounds (VOCs) in ground water significantly exceed state and federal drinking water standards.
 Site contamination does not threaten people living and working near the site.
 Residents and businesses near the site use the public water system for drinking water.

 In 2011, EPA conducted a soil gas study.
 Based on the study's results, EPA determined that vapor intrusion into nearby buildings is not a threat.
 EPA held a public meeting at the local community center to discuss the sampling results with the community.